- Cornwall Central High School

 Physical Exam Requirement for Students

-In accordance with New York State Law, all students in grades 9–12 who are trying out for a school sport, as well as new entrants to the district, are required to have a current physical exam on file with the Cornwall Central High School Health Office.
+In accordance with New York State Law, all students in grades 9–12 who try out for a school sport, new entrants to the district, and students in 9th and 11th grade are required to have a current physical exam on file with the Cornwall Central High School Health Office.

-If a physical is not provided by a private physician, a school physical will be conducted by the district’s Nurse Practitioner.
+If a physical exam is not provided by a private physician, the district’s Nurse Practitioner will conduct a school physical.

 -